This section covers the following topics:

 Where a child appears to be intellectually incapable of giving consent the court may dispense with consent [s 18(2)].

 Before a court considers the application for adoption by a step-parent, the Family Court must first give approval for the adoption to proceed under s 60G of the Family Law Act 1975 (Cth) [see Adoption Act 1988 (SA) s 10(2).
 Approval is rarely given therefore legal advice should be sought if intending to adopt in such circumstances.

 Although the Adoption Act 1988 (SA) provides for the adoption of a child by a step-parent the legislation discourages inappropriate applications.
 A step-parent or relative can only adopt a child who is less than 18 years of age, if it is in the child's best interests and it is clearly preferable to any alternative order, such as a parenting order [s 10].
 The child's parent and step-parent must have lived together for at least five years unless the court is satisfied there are special circumstances [Adoption Act 1988 (SA) s 12].
 The relationship between a child and a parent whose spouse adopts the child is not affected by the adoption order.

 Intercountry adoption is a very time consuming and complicated process.
 Due to the complexity of these matters a considerable amount of time can pass between making the application and the finalisation of the adoption.

 Australia is a signatory to the Hague Convention with Respect to Intercountry Adoption, the purpose of which is to protect children against abduction and child trafficking.
 Under the Hague Convention all intercountry adoptions must be coordinated through a central government agency.
 In Australia this is the Commonwealth Attorney-Generals’ Department.
-However, as the processing of adoptions is done by the relevant state government authority, all intercountry adoptions in South Australia are administered by the Department of Families and Communities’ Adoption and Family Information Service (AFIS).
+However, as the processing of adoptions is done by the relevant state government authority, all intercountry adoptions in South Australia are administered by the Department for Child Protection.
 As a result, privately arranged adoptions are not recognised under Australian law.